keyvariable/kvHttp2Kit.swift/README.md

 Servers can be implemented with *declarative API* in a declarative way.
-*Declarative API* is designed to create compact, easy-to-read server implementations and to eliminate the need to write complex and boilerplate implementations for common tasks.
+*Declarative API* is designed to create compact, easy-to-read server implementations and to eliminate the need to write complex and boilerplate code for common tasks.
 Some features:
 - fast routing and validation of requests;
 - fast parsing of URL query items and request bodies;
 - structured URL queries;
 - handlers for common request body types;
 - support of Punycode and percent-encoding for URLs;
-- convenient response content builder;
+- convenient response content builder.
-- JSON for request and response bodies.

 Just declare hierarchical list of responses, *kvServerKit* will do the rest.
 Responses can be declared in any order.
 *Declarative API* automatically starts declared network communication channels, builds routing trees to responses and URL query parsers.